-- c.
 What additional activities are conducted in your State to support enforcement and compliance with State tobacco access law(s)?
-(Check all that apply.) - Merchant education and/or training - Incentives for merchants who are in compliance (e.g., reward and reminder) - Community education regarding youth access laws - Media use to publicize compliance inspection results - Community mobilization to increase support for retailer compliance with youth access laws - Other activities (Please list.)
+(Check all that apply.)
+Merchant education and/or training Incentives for merchants who are in compliance (e.g., nonenforcement compliance checks in which compliant retailers are given positive reinforcement and noncompliant retailers are warned about youth access laws) Community education regarding youth access laws Media use to publicize compliance inspection results Community mobilization to increase support for retailer compliance with youth access laws Other activities (Please list.)